anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    - How the problem was solved:
      In the main() function in the class Main, right before the start() function is called, I call a function named setSavePaths().
 It checks if the device has a D drive and alters the variables savePath and savePathDir accordingly.
-     If the device does not have a D drive, it changes the filepath to the device's C drive.
+     If the device does not have a D drive, it changes the filepath to the game file's relative directory.

 3. Load button was present in the game code but did not appear in the game screen.
    - How the problem was solved: